Accessibility statement for Cancel a lost or stolen passport

 Disproportionate burden

-At this time, we have not made any disproportionate burden claims.
+We have not made any disproportionate burden claims.

 What we’re doing to improve accessibility